tsears/tsears.github.io/resume.md

 * A site for tracking the growth of babies against the World Health Organization growth charts.
 While also built using Node/Express/Angular, for this project I went with PostgreSQL for the storage tier.
-It&apos;s available at [https://www.budding-babies.com](https://www.budding-babies.com).
 * Built a web site for gathering, analyzing, and visualizing data collected from replay data of Counter Strike: Global Offensive.
 The site is built on a MEAN (mongo, express, angular, node) stack, while the parser is built using C#. [https://www.operation-breakdown.com](https://www.operation-breakdown.com) The